wmde/banner-screenshots/README.md

 This is a tool for taking screenshots of WMDE fundraising banners on wikipedia.org in different browsers and resolutions.

+## Initial setup

+You need a running [RabbitMQ](https://www.rabbitmq.com/) instance.
+On your local machine you can start it in a Docker container with the following command:

+    docker run -d -p 5672:5672 rabbitmq

+This will expose the default port of 5672 on your local machine.

+You need to create the configuration file named `.env`.
+You can file an example of the contents in [`env-template`](env-template).
+You need to put the full URL to the RabbitMQ server and your testingbot credentials into the file.
+You can get the credentials by logging in on testingbot.com.

+You need to start the screenshot worker and metadata worker like this:

+    npx ts-node screenshot_worker.ts
+    npx ts-node metadata_worker.ts

+TODO create docker-compose file that replaces this section of the README

 ## Creating Screenshots

-To run the tool, you need to set your testingbot credentials.
-You can get them by logging in on testingbot.com:

-    export TB_KEY=<testingbot team account key>
-    export TB_SECRET=<testingbot team account secret>

-Then you can run the screenshot tool:
+Run the screenshot tool with the following command

-    node queue_tests.js -c ../fundraising-banners/campaign_info.toml <CAMPAIGN_NAME>
+    npx ts-node queue_screenshots.ts -c ../fundraising-banners/campaign_info.toml <CAMPAIGN_NAME>

 The `-c` parameter is for locating the campaign configuration from the [`wmde/fundraising-banners` repository](https://github.com/wmde/fundraising-banners).
-`<CAMPAIGN_NAME>` must be one one the configuration keys of that configuration file, e.g. `desktop` or `mobile`.
+`<CAMPAIGN_NAME>` must be one of the configuration keys of that configuration file, e.g. `desktop` or `mobile`.

 The screenshot tool will create a directory inside the `banner-shots` directory.
 The campaign directory contains the